HEROEngineer/healthcheck/README.md

 ## Database Cleanup

-Healthchecks deletes old entries from `api_ping` and `api_notification` tables automatically.
-By default, Healthchecks keeps the 100 most recent pings for every check.
+HEROEngineer deletes old entries from `api_ping` and `api_notification` tables automatically.
+By default, HEROEngineer keeps the 100 most recent pings for every check.
 You can set the limit higher to keep a longer history: go to the Administration Panel, look up user's **Profile** and modify its "Ping log limit" field.

-For each check, Healthchecks removes notifications that are older than the oldest stored ping for same check.
+For each check, HEROEngineer removes notifications that are older than the oldest stored ping for same check.

-Healthchecks also provides management commands for cleaning up `auth_user`, `api_tokenbucket` and `api_flip` tables.
+HEROEngineer also provides management commands for cleaning up `auth_user`, `api_tokenbucket` and `api_flip` tables.

 * Remove user accounts that match either of these conditions: